Salmon appetizers

 Puff pastry in French cooking

 These salmon appetizers are built on puff pastry, and puff pastry has one of the longer histories of any technique in French cuisine.
-The oldest known reference to layered pastry in France dates to a charter by Robert, bishop of Amiens, in 1311.
-The technique of folding butter into dough repeatedly to create hundreds of distinct layers was refined through the 17th century, with French pastry chefs developing and standardising the method that is still used today.
+The oldest known reference to layered pastry in France goes back to a charter by Robert, bishop of Amiens, in 1311.
+The technique of folding butter into dough repeatedly to create hundreds of distinct layers was refined through the 17th century, with French pastry chefs developing and standardising the method that’s still used today.

-Antonin Carême, the early 19th century chef who codified much of classical French pastry technique, treated puff pastry as a foundation rather than a speciality.
+Antonin Carême, the early 19th century chef who codified much of classical French pastry, treated puff pastry as a foundation rather than a speciality.
 It was the base from which dozens of preparations grew, sweet and savoury, large and small.
-The vol-au-vent, the mille-feuille, the feuilleté.
-All variations on the same principle of laminated dough that shatters when you bite through it and leaves nothing but butter and flake.
+The vol-au-vent, the mille-feuille, tarte tatin and Galette des Rois.
+All variations on the same principle of laminated dough that shatters when you bite through it.

 Using puff pastry for savoury fillings has been common in France for centuries.
 The combination with smoked salmon is more recent, reflecting the popularity of smoked fish in French gastronomy from the mid-20th century onwards.
-But the technique is entirely traditional, and the result fits naturally onto any French apéro table.
+But the technique is entirely traditional.

 Why smoked salmon starters work so well

-Smoked salmon has a richness and a salt that pairs naturally with the butteriness of puff pastry.
-The two ingredients have complementary rather than competing flavours, which is why smoked salmon starters made with puff pastry appear at French gatherings with such regularity.
-Add crème fraîche for acidity and freshness, a little dill, and perhaps a small amount of lemon zest, and you have something that tastes considerably more considered than the effort involved.
+Smoked salmon has a richness and a saltiness that pairs really naturally with buttery puff pastry.
+The two have complementary flavours rather than competing ones, which is why smoked salmon starters made with puff pastry turn up at French gatherings so regularly.
+Add garlic and herb soft cheese for creaminess, and you have something that tastes considerably more considered than the effort involved.

 The size matters too.
-These smoked salmon bites are individual portions, small enough to eat in one or two bites without a plate.
-That is the point of apéritif food in France: it should be manageable, presentable, and good enough to hold people’s attention while the drinks are poured and the conversation starts.
-This salmon bites recipe delivers all three.
+These are individual portions, small enough to eat in one or two bites without a plate.
+That’s the reason it’s the best for apéritif food in France: manageable, easy to pass around, and good enough to keep people happy while the drinks are poured and the conversation gets going.

 Getting the pastry right

-The key to good puff pastry bites is keeping everything cold throughout the preparation.
+The key to good puff pastry bites is keeping everything cold throughout.
 Warm hands, a warm kitchen, and warm pastry all work against you.
 The butter in the pastry needs to stay in distinct layers rather than melting into the dough before it hits the oven.
-When it stays cold and hits the heat of the oven, it creates steam that pushes the layers apart and produces that characteristic rise and shatter.
+When it stays cold and hits the heat, it creates steam that pushes the layers apart and gives you that characteristic rise and shatter.

-Roll the pastry on a cold surface, work quickly, and chill the shaped bites in the fridge for fifteen minutes before baking if the kitchen is warm.
-That rest in the cold sets the butter back into the layers and gives you a better result in the oven.
+Work quickly, roll the pastry on a cold surface, and if the kitchen is warm, chill the shaped bites in the fridge for fifteen minutes before baking.
+That rest sets the butter back into the layers and gives you a much better result.

-Serve these salmon bites warm, straight from the oven, when the pastry is at its most shatteringly crispy.
-They can be prepared ahead and reheated in a low oven for five minutes, which makes them practical for entertaining.
-A tray of these coming out of the oven just as guests arrive is one of the better ways to start a French evening.
+Serve these warm, straight from the oven, when the pastry is at its crispiest.
+They can be made ahead and reheated slowly in the oven for five minutes, which makes them really practical for when you’re cooking for a crowd.
+A tray of these coming out of the oven just as guests arrive is one of the better ways to start a French evening!

 Share your feedback and spread the love!